microsoft/mu/docs/How/using_project_mu.md

 └── .gitmodules
 ```

-You will need to create directories in this repository for your platform.
-The important Project MU piece is the PlatformBuild file. [ms-iot iMX8](https://github.com/ms-iot/MU_PLATFORM_NXP) can be used as an example to help you get started!
+You will need to create PlatformBuild.py, Platform.dsc, and Platform.fdf.
+These files will go inside the platform folder, which will be `New_Platform_Repo/PlatformGroup/PlatformName`.
+The [ms-iot iMX8](https://github.com/ms-iot/MU_PLATFORM_NXP) repo can help you get started as a layout reference and can demonstrate the PlatformBuild file.

 # 4) Build instructions

-Coming soon.
+[There are](https://microsoft.github.io/mu/CodeDevelopment/compile/#project-build-aka-platformbuild) documents explaining our build system.
+This will be updated as things change.